Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    ncn-s004:      Active: active (running) since Thu 2022-07-07 13:50:39 UTC; 7s ago
    ```

-1. Apply server-side iptables rules to storage nodes, need to execute for each storage node
+1. Apply server-side `iptables` rules to storage nodes

    This is needed to prevent direct access to the Ceph Rados GW Service (not through HAProxy).

    The process is written to support change on individual nodes, but could be scripted after analysis of the running firewall rule set (notably with respect to local modifications, if they exist).

+   This process must be completed on each storage node (steps 19 - 22).

 1. Document where RadosGW is running (port wise)